This post may contain affiliate links. Read the full disclosure here

 You can also find yourself with thin wooden crates from some grocery deliveries or even an old wooden door if you ever find you need to replace one!

 There are lots of things you can do to upcycle wood – given the right tools.

 - Create large scale wall art with big pieces and pallet offcuts like I did.

 - Turn a door into a headboard or a table.

-- Use pallets to create a mug rack or book rack.
+- Use pallets to create a mug rack , face mask organizer, or coat rack.

 - Use pyrography to turn a log or other piece of wood into a useful sign or decorative object.

 - Repaint old kitchen cabinets instead of replacing them.

 - Use reclaimed wood as the basis for any wood building project from a mud kitchen for the kids to an outdoor shed or a window seat.

 - Use a log as a coffee table top.